Indonesia–Thailand relations: History

 Indonesian President Prabowo Subianto meeting with King Vajiralongkorn and Queen Suthida at the Amphorn Royal Palace.

-After the independence of Indonesia in 1945, followed by Indonesian revolution and official recognition of sovereignty by the Netherlands in 1949, the Kingdom of Siam promptly establishes diplomatic relations with Republic of Indonesia in March 1950.
-In 1967 both nations, together with the Philippines, Malaysia and Singapore met in Bangkok to establishes ASEAN to ensure peace and stability in the region.
+In 1967, both nations, together with the Philippines, Malaysia and Singapore met in Bangkok to establishes ASEAN to ensure peace and stability in the region.
 Both nations enjoys close and cordial relationship ever since.
+Thailand and Indonesia held contrasting positions during the Vietnam War, with Thailand become a major military ally of the United States and South Vietnam, The Indonesian leader Sukarno upgraded diplomatic ties with Hanoi to the ambassadorial level and severed relations with South Vietnam, recognizing the National Liberation Front (Viet Cong) and allowing them to open an office in Jakarta.
+The People's Army of Vietnam (PAVN) and Viet Cong launched the decisive Spring Offensive from March to April 1975 had led the Fall of Saigon, which marked the end of the "Vietnam War".
+On 2 July 1976, Hanoi was named the capital of the unified nation, while the former South Vietnamese capital, Saigon, was officially renamed "Ho Chi Minh City" to honor the late revolutionary leader.
+After the reunification, the government began enforcing socialist policies through nationwide, which included the collectivization of agriculture and the nationalization of private enterprises.
+The leader of unified Vietnam Lê Duẩn as the General Secretary attempted to transform Vietnam into a modern industrial socialist state using a Soviet-style "big push" model.
+Bangkok, Jakarta, and Ho Chi Minh City are major Southeast Asian economic hubs, with Singapore leading in wealth per capita with crucial parts of broader production and innovation chains, through powerhouses, driving regional growth through finance, trade, and large markets.

 During Indonesian President Prabowo Subianto's visit to Thailand on 19 May 2025, a Memorandum of Understanding on health cooperation was signed between Thailand's Ministry of Public Health and Indonesia's Ministry of Health that aims to improve health financing, prevent and control communicable diseases, strengthen health systems and primary healthcare services, promote health tourism, and ensure the security of pharmaceuticals and medical supplies.
 The two nations also signed a government-to-government strategic partnership to serve as a foundation for long-term cooperation in a variety of critical sectors, including political and security matters, the fight against illegal gambling and human trafficking, and the development of trade, investment, and tourism ties.